15 Top Places To Visit in Namibia

 12. Erindi Private Game Reserve

 So prolific is the wildlife at Erindi Private Game Reserve that this is where film crews from around the world come to film some of Namibia’s best wildlife action.
-Night drives are a highlight, and there’s a good chance you’ll see all three big cats, black rhinos, and African wild dogs, while giraffes and elephants are almost guaranteed.
+Night drives are a highlight, and there’s a good chance you’ll see all three big cats (lion, leopard and cheetah), black rhinos, and African wild dogs, while giraffes and elephants are almost guaranteed.
 Given its compact size, it’s one of the country’s best tourist attractions.

 13. Lüderitz

 Everyone who visits Lüderitz does something of a double take.
 That’s because architecturally, the town looks like a 19th-century Bavarian village grafted onto a remote stretch of the southern African coast.
-The Art Nouveau buildings and museum are the main points of interest around town and recall the German colonial era, while Atlantic waves crash against the shore.
-Sperrgebiet National Park, one of Namibia’s biggest sand dune areas, rises away to the north and east.
+The Art Nouveau buildings and museum are the main points of interest around town and recall the German colonial era, while Atlantic Ocean waves crash against the shore.
+Tsau //Khaeb National Park (formerly Sperrgebiet National Park), one of Namibia’s biggest sand dune areas, rises away to the north and east.

 14. Khaudum National Park

-In Namibia’s remote north-east, Khaudum National Park is an off-road wilderness destination for the adventurous traveler.
-Wildlife attractions are many, but the major drawcards are African wild dogs, lions, roan antelopes, elephants, zebras, giraffes, wildebeest, kudus, and gemsboks.
-The birding here is also excellent, with 320 different species recorded.
-But more than anything, here on the Kalahari Desert’s north-western fringe, it could be the silence and the sense of leaving the modern world behind that will stay most strongly with you long after you leave.
+In Namibia’s remote northeast, Khaudum National Park is an off-road wilderness destination for the adventurous traveler.
+Wildlife attractions are many, but the major drawing cards are African wild dogs, lions, roan antelope, elephants, zebras, giraffes, wildebeest, kudus and gemsbok.
+The birding here is also excellent, with over 300 different species recorded.
+But more than anything, here on the Kalahari Desert’s northwestern fringe, it could be the silence and the sense of leaving the modern world behind that will stay with you most strongly long after you leave.

 Want To Visit Namibia?